nicholasc/vim-config/README.md

 * [CMake](http://www.cmake.org/cmake/resources/software.html): Make is a family of tools designed to build, test and package software.
 CMake is used to control the software compilation process using simple platform and compiler independent configuration files.

 	I recommend installing CMake with Homebrew(http://brew.sh/) using the following command:

 		brew install cmake

 * [Ruby](https://www.ruby-lang.org/en/): A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

 	I recommend install Ruby with Homebrew(http://brew.sh/) using the following command:

 		brew install ruby

+* [Python](https://www.python.org/): Python is a programming language that lets you work quickly and integrate systems more effectively.

+	I recommend install Ruby with Homebrew(http://brew.sh/) using the following command:

+		brew install python

-* [ctags](https://github.com/shawncplus/phpcomplete.vim/wiki/Patched-ctags): Follow the instructions on the Patched-ctags repository to compile it from source and get better completion for PHP.
+* [ctags](https://github.com/shawncplus/phpcomplete.vim/wiki/Patched-ctags): Follow the instructions on the Patched-ctags repository to compile it from source and get better completion for PHP or use the following commands to install via brew:

+		curl https://gist.githubusercontent.com/complex857/9570127/raw/dec0f388be51d9ab6888db6d0ee3e82dfc37837c/ctags-better-php.rb > /usr/local/Library/Formula/ctags-better-php.rb
+		brew install ctags-better-php

+* [MacVim](https://code.google.com/p/macvim/): MacVim must be compiled with python & lua support.
+Using brew, MacVim comes with python by default.
+We must precise to brew to build the formula with lua support like so:

+		brew install macvim --with-lua

 Manual Installation
 ===================